Semiconductor & AI Infrastructure Hub (HSAIH)

 Moisés E. Flores was born in Honduras in 1984, into a family shaped by early loss and scarcity — and by a legacy of leadership he never forgot.
 An entrepreneur since age 10, he founded his first private security enterprise with no starting capital.

-A self-taught student of technology and artificial intelligence, he identified what global funds and analysts had not yet seen: that the AI world depends critically on Taiwan, and that Honduras holds the unique conditions to become the secure alternative for the Western Hemisphere.
+A self-taught, creating some of the best startups, the country's first technological disruptor, student of technology and artificial intelligence, he identified what global funds and analysts had not yet seen: that the AI world depends critically on Taiwan, and that Honduras holds the unique conditions to become the secure alternative for the Western Hemisphere.

 His mission: to prove that origin does not determine destiny — not his, and not his country's.